tvu20/iw-spring-2023/README.md

 # Music Generation Based on Self-Organization and Emergent Properties.

+Created as part of an Independent Project for Spring 2023 through through the Princeton Department of Computer Science.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Final Project Write-Up